harrinator-yxz/DIY-3d-printed-HOTAS-joystick/journal.md

 ### June 10th: Deciding on parts

 I decided to use the [Real Robots Modular Joystick](https://www.thingiverse.com/thing:4732811) For my Gimbal.
 I also decided to slighly modify this for my purpose and for easier recreation.

-The firs modification was creating a hole through the joystick stick that connects all the mechanical proccess to the stick above
+The first modification was creating a hole through the joystick stick that connects all the mechanical proccess to the stick above There is already